qsimeng/qsimeng.github.io/_pages/about.md

 I'm an incoming Lecturer (Assistant Professor) at [Swansea University, UK](https://www.swansea.ac.uk/).

-I earned my Ph.D. degree at [KAUST](https://www.kaust.edu.sa/en/) under the supervision of Prof. [Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+I earned my Ph.D. degree at [KAUST](https://www.kaust.edu.sa/en/) under the supervision of Prof. [Wolfgang Heidrich](https://vccimaging.org/People/heidriw/) on Oct 2023.
 My research centers on computational imaging, an interdisciplinary field that integrates methods from computer vision, computer graphics, image processing, inverse problems, optics, and artificial intelligence (AI).
 It involves co-designing hardware and software for solving complex imaging challenges.

 Contact me if you are seeking help within my research area or are interested in being a collaborator.